South Yuba Recreation Area

-- The South Yuba Wild & Scenic River is approximately one mile from the campground.
+- The South Yuba River is approximately one mile from the campground.

 - Eight people maximum per site.
-Two car maximum per site.
+Two cars maximum per site.

 - Fourteen (14) day camp limit within a 90 day period.

 - Self-pay Iron Ranger fee system.
-Use campground envelopes provided with the pay-stub properly completed and attached to campsite post.
+Please use the BLM provided envelopes with the pay-stub properly completed and attached to your campsite post.
 A campsite is rented ONLY once it has been paid in full w/pay-stub posted and the site is occupied by campers.